bitcoin-s/bitcoin-s/docs/rpc/bitcoind.md

 import scala.concurrent._

-implicit val system = akka.actor.ActorSystem()
-implicit val ec = system.dispatcher
+implicit val ec = ExecutionContext.global

 // let's assume you have an already running client,
 // so there's no need to start this one